 RetouchLab Skin Pro combines frequency separation and dodge & burn (plus tone evening) into a single Photoshop brush.
 You paint over the skin and all three techniques apply simultaneously - with 7 adjustable parameters to control the balance.
 The whole process takes 20–60 seconds per photo instead of 30–55 minutes.

-RetouchLab Skin Pro — 7 adjustable parameters, real-time preview, natural skin texture.
-From €7.99/month.
+RetouchLab Skin Pro - 7 adjustable parameters, real-time preview, natural skin texture.
+From €39.